Robot-Specific Blocks#

 Eye Sensor

-Eye found an object? - Returns whether the Front Eye Sensor detects an object.
+Eye found an object — Reports whether or not the Eye Sensor detects an object within range.

-Eye detects color? - Returns whether the Front Eye Sensor detects a selected color.
+Eye detects color — Reports whether the Eye Sensor detects a specific color.

-Eye brightness - Returns the brightness detected by the Front Eye Sensor.
+Eye brightness — Reports the brightness detected by the Eye Sensor.

-Eye hue - Returns the hue detected by the Front Eye Sensor.
+Eye hue — Reports the hue detected by the Eye Sensor.

 Gyro Sensing

-detected crash? - Returns whether the robot has crashed into a wall or object.
+detected crash — Reports whether the robot has detected a sudden impact.

 The examples on this page use the default Playground start position.